The-Fuse/Flask_app_on_heroku/readme.md

 }
 ```

-##### POST "/actors"
+##### POST "/students"
-- Adds a new actor to the database
+- Addmits a new student to the database
 - Request Arguments: required
-    - name : name of actor
+    - name : name of student
-    - age : age of actor
+    - age : age of age of the student
-    - gender : gender of actor
+    - gender : gender of student
-    - movie_id : movie to which actor is related
+    - teacher_id : teacher_id of teacher alloted
 - Permission: required
 - Returns :
 ```